 … the Minister noted that there are currently four authorised databases: Animark, Fido, The Irish Coursing Club and The Irish Kennel Club.
 An authorised database must provide a certificate which indicates the owner and provides a form for changes of ownership to be registered.
 Buyers and sellers are also required to indicate that they have verified the identity of the person they are dealing with.
 Commenting on this, the Minister said “If details are not correctly kept up to date, you will remain legally responsible for a dog you may have sold.
 This will encourage people to ensure registered details are up to date. ”

-All 4 of these synchronise their data with EuroPetNet.
+All 4 of these synchronise their data at least daily with EuroPetNet.
+Being part of EuroPetNet is part of the MODR 2015 requirements.
+Schedule 1, 1.1

 What if my dog is not listed on these databases

 If your dog is not on one of the 4 approved databases (Animark, Fido, IKC or Irish Coursing Club) you can easily transfer it to an approved one.
 There is generally a small administration cost involved with this, less than €20 per microchip.

 Learn about checking your microchip status.

 Quite frequently one or other microchip database may have processing delays.
 These delays can be just due to the inherent postal delay, vets batching sending registrations in or just due to seasonal volume.
 It is possible and legal to have your dog registered on multiple databases at the same time.
 In the case you dog has been imported it may also show a foreign registration.
 In the case that your dog is registered on multiple databases we recommend you request to get all registration papers for each database its registered on.

 In some instances for IKC registrations, it’s typically to see a Fido or Animark registration date first, which could be done by your vet, and a further registration when the IKC processes the application you mail into them.
 If you have your dog registered on multiple databases, it’s important that you keep the details up to date on all systems.